andrea-catalina-fdz/andrea-catalina-fdz/README.md

 ### Hi there 👋

-- 🔭 &nbsp;I'm a 20 years old Data Arcitect currently working for Teleperformance responsible for Quality Section at Ibero Latam region.
+- 🔭 &nbsp;I'm a 20 years old Data Architect currently working for Teleperformance responsible for Quality Section at Ibero Latam region.
 - 🌱 &nbsp;Learning about data structures and advanced algorithms applied to AI and ML.
 - 😄 &nbsp;Pronouns: she/her.